nakamoto-masa/kotlin3d/README.md

 - Translating equations from papers is straightforward, but validating the implementation is not - the lack of deterministic, readable code made testing painful.

 `kotlin3d` exists so that I can keep the math obvious, traceable, and trustworthy when building simulation tooling.

-## Why Kotlin?

-- Kotlin lets me write code that looks close to the underlying math: operator overloading, data classes, and extension functions keep vector and matrix expressions legible without template gymnastics.
-- It runs anywhere a JVM runs, so I can embed the library inside existing Java services or desktop tooling without changing the deployment model.
-- Kotlin is effectively a safer, more expressive superset of Java, which means I can lean on the mature JVM ecosystem while keeping the API concise and type-safe.

 ## Intended Users